Cognitive Patterns in HOCD

 Written by Dr Elaine Ryan

-Dr Elaine Ryan PsychD is a highly experienced Chartered Psychologist with 20+ years of experience.
-She specialises in Obsessive-Compulsive Disorder (OCD) and Anxiety Disorders.
+Dr Elaine Ryan PsychD is a highly experienced Chartered Psychologist with 20+ years of experience in treating OCD and Anxiety Disorders.
+Member of the British Psychological Society (BPS), Division of Neuropsychology | EuroPsy Registered| Member of The UK Society For Behavioural Medicine

 If you are interested in how CBT can help with HOCD, this article explains how your cognitions; your thought processes influence and maintain your HOCD.
 It shall also explain how to help yourself using simple CBT techniques.